BabySitter Tax Calculator

 Frequently Asked Questions

-1. Do occasional babysitters need to pay taxes?
+1. Do babysitters who only work sometimes have to pay taxes?

-• Self-employed workers (filing Schedule C and SE).
+• People who work for themselves (filing Schedule C and SE).